 I receive letters from all over the world, from people in various denominations, sects, and religions.
 In conversing with them I find that certain words and phrases are used universally, but can have entirely different meanings.
 In order to avoid confusion, I thought it good to list some of Jane's beliefs.
-This list will continue to be updated as I gather more information.

 In Christ Jesus, Diane Guerrero